 - Limited vehicle compatibility, only really works with European and Asian vehicles

 As ATEQ made their tool for Asian and European models, you only want it if you have an Asian or European vehicle.
 If that is you, you may wish a device for its relearn feature.Check Price at Amazon

 As an upgraded TS401, the Autel TS408 brings everything its predecessor brought to the table and more.
 This handheld programmer can read sensor IDs, battery life, tire pressure, and temperature.
 You can even use it to program MX sensors as OE ones.

-The heart of the device is its full-color, graphic display which offers a simple and intuitive interface menu.
-It gives you access to every function on the device either the basics such as sensor activation and reprogramming.
+The device’s heart is its full-color, graphic display, which offers a simple and intuitive interface menu.
+It gives you access to every function on the device, either the basics such as sensor activation and reprogramming.
 Other functions include air temperature and pressure, sensor ID, and battery health.

 However, the TS408 does not have a relearn function.
 While it does have a relearn option on its menu, selecting it will just reveal instructions on how to do a relearn.
-This is the main drawback for the device, as the reset of the features are basic for the devices on this list.
+This is the main drawback of this device, as the rest of the features are basic for the devices.